Article published on 5 February 2018

 Plus to really compliment these great homemade soups – we also had a full range of homemade bread – ranging from wholemeal to white loaves.
 Yummy!

-Needless to say, the Proludic troops were well fed that day and we even raised a grand total of £66 from staff donations during the course of the day.
+Needless to say, the Proludic troops were well fed that day!
+We even raised a grand total of £66 from staff donations during the course of the day.
 This was then doubled and rounded up to £150.00 by Rob Baker, Proludic MD.

 If you are interested in working with Proludic then please visit our contact us page on the website.